ecuber/ecuber/README.md

 In addition to CS, I'm passionate about using technology for education.
 Whether it's [making calculus visualizations](https://elijahcalc.netlify.app/euler/) or [visualizing rudimentary machine learning concepts](https://beautifuldatascience.netlify.app/), I love creating tools that help students learn more effectively.

-I also love streamlining workflows and productivity systems to reduce friction between ideas and action.
-Catch me task-managing in Notion and calendar-ing in Cron Calendar 24/7 😎

 <!--
 **ecuber/ecuber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.